gui0103/gui0103/README.md

 My name is Guilherme, and I am a creative problem solver. <br>
 I love to come up with new ideas on the daily, in my job, at my college and of course, in my personal life.<br><br>

-Being honest and modest, I can tell that I am a talkative and extrovert person, making new friends and expressing what I want to say is super easy for me.<br><br>
+Being honest and modest, I can tell that I am a talkative and extrovert person, making new friends and expressing what I want to say is super easy for me.<br>

 Since a kid, I was always curious, I adore to know why the things are as they are.
 Learning something new is like music for my ears, so you can notice that I talk about everything, even if it's just a bit.<br>
 </h4>